 - Installing hydration stations that serve 37,136 students and staff in Santa Barbara and Ventura County schools, that have prevented over 5 million single-use plastic water bottles from being used.

 - Supporting zero-emission transportation efforts by helping our region reach 1,000 public electric vehicle charging stations, and working with low-income communities to increase access to affordable electric vehicles.

 - Partnering with a dozen organizations in the Central Coast Climate Justice Network to address root causes of the climate crisis and advance the welfare of our region’s most impacted communities.

-Your support will help CEC continue to foster community resilience, bringing together diverse stakeholders from across the region to ensure that everyone is heard, cared for, and prepared to weather the literal and figurative storms ahead.
+Your support will help CEC continue to foster community resilience, bringing together diverse stakeholders from across the Central Coast region to ensure that everyone is heard, cared for, and prepared to weather the literal and figurative storms ahead.
 If we can do this, it will be our region’s superpower.